FarronF/limerick-council-meetings/meetings/2014/07/17-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting of Kilmallock Area Committee - 24th April 2014.md

 meeting was adjourned.

-Meeting reconvened after 15 minutes.---
+Meeting reconvened after 15 minutes.
+---
 Circulated copy of draft minutes of meeting of Committee held on the 20th

 March.2014.